Signs of universality in the structure of culture: Long-term cultural diversity and short-term collective behavior

-Fig. \ref{FigRand-D} shows that LTCD is decreasing with $\omega$: in the limit of large $N$, LTCD goes from $1$ to $0$ as $\omega$ goes from $0$ to $1$.
-This can be understood by keeping in mind that $\omega$ controls the range of interaction between agents in the cultural space.
+Fig.~\ref{FigRand-D} shows that LTCD decreases with $\omega$: for large $N$, LTCD goes from $1$ to $0$ as $\omega$ goes from $0$ to $1$.
+This is doe to $\omega$ controlling the range of interaction in the cultural space.
 In general, convergence of agents happens in parallel in several regions of the cultural space, towards several points that are out of range of each other.
-The interaction range $\omega$ controls the expected number of such convergence points, which in turn determines the expected number of cultural domains in the final state and thus the LTCD value -- the latter three quantities decrease with increasing $\omega$.
+Thus, $\omega$ also controls the expected number of such convergence points, which in turn determines the expected number of cultural domains in the final state and thus the LTCD value -- the latter three quantities decrease with increasing $\omega$.
 If $\omega$ is small enough, there is effectively no successful interaction and thus no movement in cultural space, so each agent ``converges'' to one, distinct point (assuming that all vectors are different from each other in the initial state).
 If $\omega$ is large enough, all agents tend to converge to the same point in the cultural space.
 Note that, in terms of $\omega$, these two extreme cases are actually two regimes, separated by a sharp decrease of LTCD over some intermediate $\omega$ interval.
 This sharp decrease can actually be understood as an order-disorder phase transition, where the disordered phase corresponds to low $\omega$, while the ordered phase corresponds to high $\omega$.
-This transition has been previously studied in the context of the Axelrod model \cite{Castellano_2, Battiston}, although in terms of a differently defined control parameter -- the (average) feature range $q$ rather than the bounded-confidence threshold $\omega$.
+This type of transition has been previously studied in the context of the Axelrod model~\cite{Castellano_2, Battiston}, although in terms of a differently defined control parameter -- the (average) feature range $q$ rather than the bounded-confidence threshold $\omega$.